trench-ed/trench-ed.github.io/6_resources.md

 title: resources
 frontpage: True
 ---
-### <a href="https://drive.google.com/file/d/1P-OzJkg_wltSPH69YIPgveceSWw4bAkQ/view?usp=sharing" target="_blank">Teacher Guide</a>
+### <a href="https://drive.google.com/file/d/1P-OzJkg_wltSPH69YIPgveceSWw4bAkQ/view?usp=sharing" target="_blank">Teacher Guide (HS)</a>

+### <a href="https://drive.google.com/file/d/1aArVGZvIAD_Ml2IyqbGB05VevDLL5UUw/view?usp=sharing" target="_blank">Teacher Guide (College)</a>

 This teacher guide will provide you with a better understanding as to how the tools of the TrEnCh-Ed program are organized and how they can be potentially used in your classroom.
-These tools can be used to teach the Next Generation Science Standards (NGSS) or even the Advanced Placement (AP) Environmental Science course.
+These tools can be used in teaching the high school Next Generation Science Standards (NGSS), the Advanced Placement (AP) Environmental Science course, and introductory climate science and ecology college courses.

 ### <a href="https://drive.google.com/drive/folders/1-y3DQW5DGSsuJGUquDbcdnn15mr3jMZL?usp=sharing" target="_blank">Worksheets (HS- and College-level)</a>